LLNL/HPC-Tutorials/posix/creating_and_terminating.md

 The `pthread_exit()` routine allows the programmer to specify an optional termination status parameter.
 This optional parameter is typically returned to threads "joining" the terminated thread (covered later).

-In subroutines that execute to completion normally, you can often dispense with calling `pthread_exit()` - unless, of course, you want to pass the optional status code back.
+In subroutines that execute to completion normally, you can often dispense with calling `pthread_exit()` - unless, of course, you want to get the routine's return value.

 Cleanup: the `pthread_exit()` routine does not close files; any files opened inside the thread will remain open after the thread is terminated.